beerd7017/dennis-stepp-blog/content/post/ludumDare40.md

 __Day 1__

 The theme this time was "**the more you have, the worse it gets.**" I decided I wanted to do a side-scrolling shoot 'em up and got to work on the player controller.
 Next I worked on firing projectiles and created a bounding box so that the player couldn't leave the view screen.
 Next, I created the enemy and decided to have the enemy to chase the player.
-I wanted to simulate the concept of boids but that seemed a bit out of scoope for me in 72 hours (plus get the other stuff done).
+I wanted to simulate the concept of boids but that seemed a bit out of scope for me in 72 hours (plus get the other stuff done).

 __Day 2__

+The plan was to start at 8AM.
+So at 2PM I logged on and began working on tweaking the player speed, projectile speed and fire rate, and enemy speed.
+Afterward I worked on the damage and power up system.
+Then I closed the day with creating the spawning system, which only could spawn one type on enemy per wave in that implementation.

 __Day 3__